mmshress/INLP-WS23/DOCUMENTATION.md

 To pre-process our dataset, we used some basic regular expressions to clean up lines in the files not relevant to the text, such as XML tags and metadata information.
 Thereafter, we proceeded with deciding on chunking strategies for our corpus.

 When handling lengthy text, it becomes essential to break it down into smaller chunks.
 Despite the apparent simplicity of this task, it introduces potential complexities.
 The goal is to ideally group together text segments that are semantically related.
-In our approach we tested each of the embedding models mentioned earlier with the 5 different levels of chunking strategies.
+In our approach we tested each of the embedding models mentioned earlier with the 4 different levels of chunking strategies inspired by <a href="#Greg Kamradt">5 levels of Text Splitting by Greg Kamradt</a>.

 The first level is the token splitter which is implemented in the [llama_index.core.node_parser module](#LlamaDocs).
 It aims to break text into consistent chunks based on raw token counts.
 This is achieved by specifying parameters such as chunk size and overlap.
 For instance, in our code, a TokenTextSplitter instance is created with a chunk size of 512 tokens and a chunk overlap of 20 tokens.
 Subsequently, the splitter is applied to a collection of documents , resulting in a set of nodes representing the segmented text.